kopsha/python-1o1/docs/tuples.rst

         print("Square: ", n)

-Other than notation there seems to be little differenceb between these two.
+Other than notation there seems to be little difference between these two.
 In both cases you can use the **len()** function to display the number of elements in the sequence, or you can iterate over the sequences and get identical behavior.